Save big (up to $1,875) on small business tools with our free membership, business.com+

 Reporting and Analytics

 We found Oracle NetSuite CRM’s reporting and analytics features to be on par with those of its competitors.
-The platform monitors various metrics across sales, marketing and customer support teams, such as call volume, call resolution times, customer buying trends, acquisition costs and subscription renewals.
-Various customizable CRM reports offer insight and analysis on important sales efforts and KPIs like lead-to-close times, lead generation patterns, website visitor activity and customer satisfaction.
+The platform monitors various metrics across sales, marketing and customer support teams, providing insights into the entirety of the customer lifecycle — from lead generation to order completion and accumulated revenue.
+Sales managers can review such important KPIs as acquired leads, won and lost opportunities, forecasted sales and lead conversion ratio.
 You can also zoom in on individual, team or territory performance and review predictive versus actual data for sales pipeline and sales funnel stages and quota fulfillment.

 E-Commerce Customer Portal

-We appreciate how Oracle has created separate customer portal versions for B2B and B2C e-commerce businesses.
+We appreciate how NetSuite has created separate customer portal versions for B2B and B2C e-commerce businesses.
 Both benefit from single-view customizability and connections; however, the B2C offering features social network integration, and the B2B version includes quoting and billing processes.
+Businesses that operate on both B2B and B2C markets can view all their customer data on one unified platform.

 If you want a CRM to build a self-service customer portal for your site at a lower price than Oracle NetSuite, check out our review of Zendesk CRM.